-- BART, the City of Oakland, MacArthur Transit Community Partners (MTCP) and other stakeholders partnered to assemble properties with BART's surface parking lot at the MacArthur BART Station, for a large scale, mixed-income development.
+BART, the City of Oakland, MacArthur Transit Community Partners (MTCP) and other stakeholders partnered to assemble properties with BART's surface parking lot at the MacArthur BART Station, for a large scale, mixed-income development.

-- The second phase is now in construction and includes improvements to the BART Station plaza entrance by MTCP (an affiliate of Bridge Housing), development of 385 units on Parcels A and C by Hines Interests (completed late 2019 and early 2020).
+- The second phase is now well into construction and includes improvements to the BART Station plaza entrance by MTCP (an affiliate of Bridge Housing), development of 385 units on Parcels A and C by Hines Interests (completed late 2019 and early 2020).
 The final residential phase is a 403 unit 24-story high-rise by Boston Properties on Parcel B estimated to be completed in late 2020.

 - The South Hayward BART TOD includes two development projects: Alta Mira Senior and Family Apartments, 151 affordable units built and managed by Eden Housing, and Cadence, a 206 unit market rate apartment development built and managed by AMCAL.